 Why copy partition in Windows Server 2008 (R2)?

-Besides, hard drive failure is a common issue that arises during computer management.
+Besides, hard drive failure is a common issue during computer management.
 After a couple of years’ use, it is necessary to upgrade old hard drive to new disk to guarantee smooth running of Windows Server OS.
 In addition, a part of users who running Server 2008 (R2) want to copy partition to another partition just for better and more effective disk partition management.

 You may hold other reasons in mind for cloning volume in Windows 2008 (R2), but what counts next is to find out how to copy partition steadily and safely.